ganbarodigital/go_scriptish/README.md

 ## Why Use Scriptish?

+### Who Is Scriptish For?

 We've built Scriptish for anyone who needs to replace UNIX shell scripts with compiled Golang binaries.

-We're going to be doing that ourselves, for some of our projects:
+We're going to be doing that ourselves for some of our projects:

 * Dockhand - Docker management utility
 * HubFlow - the GitFlow extension for Git